DanSulami7/devops-workshop/lab-docs/L1-terraform_install.md

 ### Prepare Terraform Environment on Windows

-As part of this, we should setup
+As part of this, we should setup..

 1. Terraform
 2. VS Code